Tag Archives: Peter Sarsgaard

 The Guilty, Jake Gyllenhaal, Riley Keogh, Paul Dano and Ethan Hawke’s latest crime/drama/thriller about a demoted police officer assigned to a call dispatch desk is well-acted, though not exactly perfect.

-Director Antoine Fuqua’s film is intense, and I like that immediately it’s clear that Gyllenhaal’s character, Joe Baylor is far from the model police officer.
+Director Antoine Fuqua’s film is intense, and I like that it’s immediately clear that Gyllenhaal’s character, Joe Baylor, is far from the model police officer.
 I enjoyed how the intensity built up as the movie played, especially since the action takes place in two rooms.
 Nevertheless, at times I did find myself frustrated by the pacing.

 The most expected thing about The Guilty, besides a good performance from Gyllenhaal, is the increase in my appreciation for the work that first responders do.
 Especially the ones who do absolutely everything they can to help.